ocornut/imgui/docs/README.md

 On most platforms and when using C++, **you should be able to use a combination of the [imgui_impl_xxxx](https://github.com/ocornut/imgui/tree/master/backends) backends without modification** (e.g. `imgui_impl_win32.cpp` + `imgui_impl_dx11.cpp`).
 If your engine supports multiple platforms, consider using more imgui_impl_xxxx files instead of rewriting them: this will be less work for you, and you can get Dear ImGui running immediately.
 You can _later_ decide to rewrite a custom backend using your custom engine functions if you wish so.

-Integrating Dear ImGui within your custom engine is a matter of 1) wiring mouse/keyboard/gamepad inputs 2) uploading a texture to your GPU/render engine 3) providing a render function that can bind textures and render textured triangles, which is essentially what Backends are doing.
-The [examples/](https://github.com/ocornut/imgui/tree/master/examples) folder is populated with applications doing just that: setting up a window and using backends.
-If you follow the [Getting Started](https://github.com/ocornut/imgui/wiki/Getting-Started) guide it should in theory take you less than an hour to integrate Dear ImGui.  **Make sure to spend time reading the [FAQ](https://www.dearimgui.com/faq), comments, and the examples applications!**
+Integrating Dear ImGui within your custom engine is a matter of mainly 1) wiring mouse/keyboard/gamepad inputs 2) uploading a texture to your GPU/render engine 3) providing a render function that can create/update textures and render textured triangles.
+This is exactly what backends are doing.
+- The [examples/](https://github.com/ocornut/imgui/tree/master/examples) folder is populated with applications setting up a window and using standard backends.
+- The [Getting Started](https://github.com/ocornut/imgui/wiki/Getting-Started) guide has instructions to integrate imgui into an existing application using standard backends.
+It should in theory take you less than an hour to integrate Dear ImGui into your existing codebase where support libraries are linked.
+Less if you read carefully.
+- The [Backends](https://github.com/ocornut/imgui/blob/master/docs/BACKENDS.md) guide explains what backends are doing, and has instructions to implement a custom backend.
+You can also refer to the source code of our ~20 backends to understand how they work.
+- Generally, **make sure to spend time reading the [FAQ](https://www.dearimgui.com/faq), comments, and the examples applications!**

-Officially maintained backends/bindings (in repository):
+Officially maintained backends (in repository):
 - Renderers: DirectX9, DirectX10, DirectX11, DirectX12, Metal, OpenGL/ES/ES2, SDL_GPU, SDL_Renderer2/3, Vulkan, WebGPU.
 - Platforms: GLFW, SDL2/SDL3, Win32, Glut, OSX, Android.
 - Frameworks: Allegro5, Emscripten.